zephyrproject-rtos/zephyr/boards/xtensa/intel_adsp_cavs15/doc/index.rst

 ================================

 The ADSP hardware also has integration for testing using the twister tool.
-The ``adsplog`` script can be used unmodified as the ``--device-serial-pty`` handler, and the west flash script should take a path to the same key file used above.
+The ``adsplog`` script can be used as the ``--device-serial-pty`` handler, and the west flash script should take a path to the same key file used above.
+Remember to pass the ``--no-history`` argument to ``adsplog.py``, because by default it will dump the current log buffer, which may contain output from a previous test run.

 .. code-block:: console

     $ZEPHYR_BASE/scripts/twister --device-testing -p intel_adsp_cavs15 \
-      --device-serial-pty $ZEPHYR_BASE/boards/xtensa/intel_adsp_cavs15/tools/adsplog.py \
+      --device-serial-pty $ZEPHYR_BASE/boards/xtensa/intel_adsp_cavs15/tools/adsplog.py,--no-history \
       --west-flash $ZEPHYR_BASE/boards/xtensa/intel_adsp_cavs15/tools/flash.sh,$PATH_TO_KEYFILE.pem

 .. target-notes::